InvictusNavarchus/gemini-history-manager/README.md

 - **Quick-Access Popup**: Click the extension icon for a quick overview of your stats, a list of recent chats, and one-click access to the full dashboard.

+- **Interactive Dashboard**: Dive deep into your chat history through a dedicated dashboard page.
+  - **View & Organize**: See a comprehensive list of all conversations.
+Instantly search your history by title or prompt content.
+  - **Filter & Sort**: Narrow down your history by model, date range, or plan.
+Sort by date, title, or model to find exactly what you need.
+  - **Visualize Your Data**: See your habits with interactive charts for model usage, plan distribution, and activity over time.
+  - **Key Statistics**: Get at-a-glance insights like total conversations, your most-used model, and more.1

 - **Data Management**: You are in full control of your data.
   - **Export**: Save your entire history, or just a filtered view, to a JSON file.
   - **Import**: Merge history from a JSON file, with duplicate prevention.